Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.

 Increasing demand has led to a number of areas having reached their capacity for buoy moorings.
 As a result Maritime Safety Queensland gives preference to buoy mooring applications where:

-- the nominated ship(s) have fewer alternative methods of storage or where the nominated ship(s) are of a non-trailerable nature and ordinarily not stored on the land
+- the nominated ship(s) has fewer alternative methods of storage or where the nominated ship(s) is of a non-trailerable nature and ordinarily not stored on the land

 - a business has demonstrated a legitimate commercial need to utilise the buoy mooring.